NooksApp/live-bugfix/README.md

 - Make sure nodeJS (I am using v19.7.0) and npm is installed on your local machine
 - Open a terminal and run install dependencies
   `$ npm run deps`
+  `$ pip install -r server/requirements.txt`
-- In your terminal at project root, start the server and the client simultaneously `$ npm run start`
+- In your terminal at project root, start the client `$ npm run start:client`
+- In your terminal at project root, start the server `$ python3 server/main.py`